ekoukltd/video-thumbnail/README.md

 ## Support my work

-If you want to support my work in other way than contributing the code itself, you can always pass me some small donation :beer: at https://paypal.me/pawlox :)
+If you want to support my work in other way than contributing the code itself, you can always pass me some small donation :beer: at https://paypal.me/ekoukltd :)

 ## Installation

 Composer install:

 ```
-composer require pawlox/video-thumbnail
+composer require ekoukltd/video-thumbnail
 ```

 After package installation, add the ServiceProvider to the providers array in config/app.php

 ```
-Pawlox\VideoThumbnail\VideoThumbnailServiceProvider::class
+Ekoukltd\VideoThumbnail\VideoThumbnailServiceProvider::class
 ```

 And to the aliases array

 ```
-'VideoThumbnail' => Pawlox\VideoThumbnail\Facade\VideoThumbnail::class
+'VideoThumbnail' => Ekoukltd\VideoThumbnail\Facade\VideoThumbnail::class
 ```

 Also you can publish package config file with: